pfptcommunity/pfptcommunity/README.md

 Howto: Getting started with Excel sheet.

-- Download and Open the xls sheet and pop-in your API credentials in the settings tab
+- Download and Open the xlsx sheet and pop-in your API credentials in the Settings tab
 - Press Data / Refresh All
 - When asked, select "Use anonymous access for this Web content"